waigo/waigo/docs/guide.md

 exports.handleSubmission = function*() {... }
 ```

-Note that the module loader does not scan the following sub paths within each folder tree:
+Note that the module loader also scans for [view templates](#views-and-output-formats), allowing you to re-use view templates provided by the Waigo framework and plugins.
+However the module loader does not scan the following sub paths within each folder tree:

 * `src/views/emailTemplates` - [mailer](#email-system) templates
 * `src/frontend` - all frontend stuff